pk-03/distilbert/README.md

-# Hindi Sentiment Classification using DeBERTa
+# Hindi Sentiment Classification using DistilBERT

 This project fine-tunes the `DistilBERT` transformer model for sentiment classification on Hindi text.
 The goal is to classify Hindi reviews into one of three sentiment classes: **positive**, **negative**, or **neutral**.